Cyrene: main Greek settlement in the Cyrenaica, the northeastern part of modern Libya, modern Shahhat.

 The second century was an age of prosperity, and witnessed the rise of a class of very wealthy people, like Jason Magnus.
 They were well-known sponsors of the town, contributing many a public building.

-In Late Antiquity, the Roman province was destroyed by barbarian raids.
+In Late Antiquity, the Roman province was destroyed by nomadic raids.
 The epistles and the Catastasis of bishop Synesius, written between 400 and 414, offer many sad stories; by c.410, Cyrene had been abandoned to the Laguatan nomads.
 For Cyrene, the measures of the Ananeosis, Justinian's renewal of the Cyrenaica, were too late.

 Cyrene was the hometown of several famous Greek scholars and scientists.
 Eugammon (sixth century) was one of poets of the Epic Cycle.
 The mathematician Theodorus (c.465-399) developed the theory of irrational numbers (e.g., the root of three).
 His namesake Theodorus "the godless" (c.335-c.260) seems to have been one of the founders of atheism.
 His younger contemporary Callimachus is considered to be one of the most important poets of antiquity, and Callimachus' student Eratosthenes (276-193) will forever be remembered as the first one to measure the circumference of the earth (which he thought was 43,500 kilometers).
 In philosophy, the Cyrenaean school taught that the best thing in life is pleasure.